 Contact the Title IX Coordinator

-The Title IX Coordinator and deputies are available to answer questions about options, processes and resources; ensure an appropriate investigation is made; and provide guidance or referrals.
-The Title IX Coordinator and deputies may contact you in response to submission of any non-confidential report.
+The Title IX Coordinator and deputies are available to answer questions about options, processes, and resources; ensure an appropriate investigation is made; and provide guidance or referrals.
+The Title IX Coordinator and deputies may contact you in response to the submission of any non-confidential report.

 The Process: What Happens When You Report